StoliRocks/steve-code/README.md

 - **Auto-Detection**: Automatically fetches URLs and detects images in your prompts
 - **Context Management**: Track token usage and auto-compact when nearing limits
 - **Smart Prompts**: Shows remaining tokens when context usage is high
+- **Auto-Update**: Check for updates and install new versions from the command line

 ## Installation